 Instead, I crouched against my tree trunk and lunged across the gap, legs and arms scrambling.
 I caught onto the tree root with one hand (barely) and lowered my weight down as far as I could, hanging from my hand.
 Then I dropped the remainder of the distance to the trail.

 I glanced around to make sure no one was around to see my stupidity, and then admired the enormous slope I had just come down.
 It certainly didn’t look possible from this angle.
-Then I headed from home at a brisk pace.
+Then I headed for home at a brisk pace.
 And though my shoes, fingernails, and pockets were filled with dirt and loose stones, my hair was full of twigs and leaves, and my whole backside was coated generously with mud, I found that the forest had given me what it always gives me: beauty, adventure, and a sense of calm well-being.

 PS.
 I stole a glance at the first waterfall on my way back and the heron was still standing where I left him, perfectly still.
 But the turtle was long gone.